Tiles API

 ParameterDescription

-Unique identifier for the uploaded dataset, typically in the form username.dataset unless the dataset is global.
+Unique identifier for the uploaded tileset, typically in the form username.tileset unless the tileset is global.

 z